beastbytes/yii-rbam/docs/source/attributes.rst

 .. note::

-    The example only shows Attribute, class, and method definitions for RbamController class, not the code.
+    For clarity, the example only shows the relevant `use` statements, Attribute, class, and method definitions for the RbamController class, but not code for the methods.

 .. code:: php

     use BeastBytes\Yii\Rbam\Rbac\Attribute\Permission as PermissionAttribute;
     use BeastBytes\Yii\Rbam\Rbac\Attribute\Role as RoleAttribute;
+    use BeastBytes\Yii\Rbam\Rbac\Permission as RbamPermission;
+    use BeastBytes\Yii\Rbam\Rbac\Role as RbamRole;

     #[RoleAttribute(item: RbamRole::admin)]
     final class RbamController {